 Arts Council England have helped us with funding to research and script a community play for Barnstaple.

 We have been planning the play for some time.
-We submitted an application to ACE to support the first stages of the project earlier this year.
-That application was one of many that was lost in the reallocation of ACE’s resources to deal with the funding crisis precipitated by Covid-19.
+We submitted an application to ACE to support the first stages of the project early in 2020.
+That application was one of many lost in the reallocation of ACE’s resources to deal with the funding crisis precipitated by Covid-19.
 But ACE has agreed an adjustment to a different, successful application that allows us to forge ahead with Phase 1 of the project to create a play for Barnstaple.

-The ambition for the play is that it takes stock of where we are now through the prism of our history.
+The ambition for the play is to take stock of where we are now through the prism of our history.
 Barnstaple has proved both resilient and resourceful faced with challenges in the past.

 Though we have these clear points of departure, we remain open to other possibilities thrown up by the research process.
-It’s Barnstaple now that we’re particularly interested in, using the historical context as a distancing device so that we don’t get bogged down in the minutiae of personalities and specific issues.
-We want to look at the broader sweep of how decisions are made, what agency people feel that have to shape their futures, what investment people make in their communities.
-We will populate the play with characters found in the historical records but we will also draw on the accounts of people in Barnstaple now to create the personal dramas that will drive the narrative.
+It’s as much Barnstaple now that we’re interested in as Barnstaple then, using the historical context as a distancing device so that we don’t get bogged down in the minutiae of current personalities and specific issues.
+We want to look at the broader sweep of how decisions are made, what agency people feel they have to shape their futures, what investment people make in their communities.
+We will animate the play with characters found in the historical records but we will also draw on the accounts of people in Barnstaple now to create the personal dramas that drive the narrative.

-From now until September we will be gathering material.
-From September to December we will be developing the script.
-Early in 2001 we will present a reading of the script to garner support for Phase 2 – full production.
+From now until the end of the year we will be gathering material.
+From January 2021 we will be developing the script.
+In Autumn 2021 we will present a reading of the script to garner support for Phase 2 – full production.

 Restrictions on how we are able to interact with each other may prompt particular decisions as to the nature of the play.
 If outside gatherings are deemed safer than indoor events then maybe this pushes us in a particular direction and we investigate how best to harness technology to augment the live experience.
 As with other elements of the project, the challenge is to remain excited by and responsive to the possibilities at every stage rather than feel bowed down by the constrictions.